pattonsgirl/CS3900-AppSoftwareDev/WebDesign/ProjectUpdate-WebDesign.md

     ng generate component footer
     ng generate component navbar
     ```
+    - For the navigation bar, follow requirement in 1.4.
+Navigation & Routing

 - **Component Requirements:**
   - Each generated component should have its own HTML, CSS, and TypeScript files.